DIY Succulent Planter Using an Old Can

 How to make a recycled succulent planter from an old olive oil tin.
 This project shows how to create the holes in the tin, and plant it up with a variety of succulents #gardening #diygarden #succulents

-After the 7-14 days are up, gently turn your planter upright and remove the covering from the top.
-Plant it up with more succulents and then place your recycled piece of living art somewhere that everyone can enjoy it.
-Mine brings a smile to my face each time I see it shining in the sun.
-No doubt the metal will rust over time but I look forward to the visual effect.
-Eventually, the container will need to be replaced but I expect this one to last at least a couple of years.
+After the plants have established, gently turn your planter upright and remove the covering from the top.
+Plant it up with more succulents, and then place your recycled piece of living art somewhere that everyone can enjoy.
+Mine is by the front door and brightens my mood each time I see it shining in the sun.
+No doubt the metal will rust over time, but that will add to its handmade and recycled charm!
+Eventually, the container will need to be replaced, but I expect this one to last at least a couple of years.

 Leave a Reply